hat-open/hat-core/docs/components/gui/index.rst

                         structure of this property is defined by adapter type

 When client establishes new juggler connection with server, initial local data on server side is ``null``.
-Immediately after connection is established, server sends `state` message with `user` ``null`` and initial view.
+Immediately after connection is established, server sends `state` message with `reason` ``init`` and initial view.

 At any time, client can send `login` or `logout` message.
-Once server receives ``login`` or ``logout`` message, it should respond with appropriate ``state`` message.
+Once server receives `login` or `logout` message, it should respond with appropriate `state` message.

+If the authentication using credentials provided in `login` message fails, server sends `state` message with `reason` ``auth_fail`` and initial view.

-When client successfully authenticates, server will create new `Session` instance which is responsible for further communication with client.
-Initial `state` message delivered to client will contain `view` data and configuration.
+If client successfully authenticates, server will create new `Session` instance which is responsible for further communication with client.
+It sends a `state` message with `reason` ``login``, `user` set to username, and a view configured for a role that user has.
 Session continuously updates server's local data according to AdapterSessionClient's local data.
 It is also responsible for creating adapter session and bidirectional forwarding of `adapter` messages between frontend client and adapter client.

+After a client logs out, server sends `state` message with `reason` ``logout`` and `user` set to ``null``.

+If a server-side error causes sending a `state` message with initial view, `reason` is set to ``internal_error``.

 Adapters